websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

         content:
             application/json:
                 schema:
-                    $ref: "#/components/schemas/Article"
+                    $ref: "#/components/schemas/Product"
             application/xml:
                 schema:
-                    $ref: "#/components/schemas/Article"
+                    $ref: "#/components/schemas/Product"
-        description: "Return the first article found by the User with the given User ID"
+        description: "Returns the product matching the given product ID."
 ```

-This `responses` block specifies that a successful call returns an `Article`.
-The string `#/components/schemas/Article` references the schema defined earlier in the same file, allowing REST Builder to use the `Article` schema as the return type for this API.
+This `responses` block specifies that a successful call returns a `Product`.
+The string `#/components/schemas/Product` references the schema defined earlier in the same file, allowing REST Builder to use the `Product` schema as the return type for this API.

 Lastly, add a `tags` definition for this path, beneath the `responses` block:

 ```
-tags: ["Article"]
+tags: ["Product"]
 ```

 The tag specifies information that is added to the generated documentation when REST Builder annotates your scaffolding code.
 The tag name should reflect the name of your schema.